Sophie5/CV/Sophie's CV.md

 ## Sophie McLean

-I am a animal loving conservationist who loves to travel.
-I have recently graduated from Reading University where I studied Biological Sciences.
-I am looking for a junior programmer role in a company with a  friendly environment where people are as passionate about coding as I am  and where I could continue to expand my knowledge of coding languages and learn new ones.
+I am a animal loving conservationist who loves to travel.Having recently graduated from Reading University where I studied Biological Sciences, I then completed the 3 month coding bootcamp at Makers Academy in London.
+I am looking for a junior developer role in a company with a  friendly environment where people are as passionate about coding as I am  and where I can put my new skills into practice and continue to expand my knowledge of coding languages and learn new ones.

 ## Skills